 Safety in the workplace is no accident!

-A Safety Advocate will attend your event – whether it’s your annual staff BBQ or a regular workplace safety meeting – to speak to workers about the importance of safety in the workplace.
+Our Safety Advocates will attend your event - whether it’s your annual staff BBQ or a regular workplace safety meeting – to speak to workers, supervisors and managers about the importance of safety in the workplace.
+Our safety advocates:

 Bill’s son, Tim, died at the age of 17 after he received an electric shock at work.
 Bill shares his tragic story to inspire people to lead in safety culture, and to better understand the unique safety requirements of young workers.